- Policy Title: Family Educational Rights and Privacy Act of 1974 (FERPA)

 - The right to examine education records pertaining to the student (with certain limited exceptions).

-Students should submit any such request to the Center for Enrollment Services in writing, identifying the records the student wishes to inspect.
-The Office of Enrollment Services will make arrangement for access and notify the student of the time and place where the records may be inspected.
+Students should submit any such request to the Student Enrollment Center in writing, identifying the records the student wishes to inspect.
+The Student Enrollment Center will make arrangement for access and notify the student of the time and place where the records may be inspected.
 The University Official will respond no later than 45 days of the day the University receives a request for access.
 Records that are customarily open for student inspection will be accessible without written request.

 - The right to request an amendment of the records that the student believes to be inaccurate or misleading.

-Students should submit any such request to the Center for Enrollment Services in writing, clearly identifying the records the student wants to have amended and specifying the reasons the record is believed to be inaccurate.
-The Office of Enrollment Services will notify the student of its decision and, if the decision is negative, of the right to a hearing regarding the request for amendment.
+Students should submit any such request to the Student Enrollment Center in writing, clearly identifying the records the student wants to have amended and specifying the reasons the record is believed to be inaccurate.
+The Registrar/designee will notify the student of its decision and, if the decision is negative, of the right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student at that time.

 - The right to restrict access to information identified by the institution to be “directory information” and therefore available to the public without permission from the student.

 ESU will notify students annually of their rights to withhold directory information.
-Students wishing to restrict release of directory information must sign A FERPA Restriction Form in person at the Center for Enrollment Services.
+Students wishing to restrict release of directory information must sign A FERPA Restriction Form in person at the Student Enrollment Center.

 - The right to extend third party access to education records to whomever is identified by the student in writing.

-Students wishing to release education records to third parties must sign a FERPA Release Form and submit it to the Center for Enrollment Services.
+Students wishing to release education records to third parties must sign a FERPA Release Form and submit it to the Student Enrollment Center.

 - The right to control disclosures of their education records except, to the extent that FERPA authorizes disclosure without consent.